pmcmal/oilsky-g88/README.md

-Got it!
-I’ve refined the instructions to specifically point to the Oilsky G88 model name for unlocking the options and corrected the navigation path to the Developer Options menu.

 🛠️ Magisk Rooting Guide (Stock Firmware)
 This guide provides a step-by-step walkthrough for rooting your device using Magisk on clean, stock software.